-8. Knowledge Management.
+8. Knowledge Management

 Elaborate the "Knowledge Management Approach" for the project, including a budget, key deliverables and a timeline, and explain how it will contribute to the project's overall impact.
-Please also describe how the project is incorporating lessons learned from previous interventions in the same context.

 A detailed analysis of lessons learned from previous and ongoing projects was conducted during the project preparation phase, and recommendations have been incorporated into the project design.
 The most relevant projects are described in section 6.b Coordination with other relevant GEF-financed projects and other initiatives.